aphp/edsnlp/docs/tutorials/make-a-training-script.md

         with nlp.select_pipes(enable=["ner"]):  # (1)
             print(scorer(val_docs, nlp.pipe(deepcopy(val_docs))))  # (2)

-    nlp.save("model")  # (3)
+    nlp.to_disk("model")  # (3)
 ```

 1. In the case we have multiple pipes in our model, we may want to selectively evaluate each pipe, thus we use the `select_pipes` method to disable every pipe except "ner".
 2. We use the `pipe` method to run the "ner" component on the validation dataset.
 This method is similar to the `__call__` method of EDS-NLP components, but it is used to run a component on a list of
    spaCy Docs.
-3. We could also have saved the model with `torch.save(model, "model.pt")`, but `nlp.save` avoids pickling and allows to inspect the model's files by saving them into a structured directory.
+3. We could also have saved the model with `torch.save(model, "model.pt")`, but `nlp.to_disk` avoids pickling and allows to inspect the model's files by saving them into a structured directory.

 ## Full example